 Best for… Celebrity Spotting

 L’Hotel is a famous Parisian institution in its own right.
 Nestled on the Left Bank, in the literary heart of Paris, this opulent palace has a history of celebrity visits.
 Oscar Wilde’s final resting place and the lifeblood of Parisian society in the swinging sixties, L’ Hotel exudes a unique charm and glamour.

 Awake in one of the sumptuous, silk-draped beds, refreshed from a perfect night’s sleep.
 Perhaps you’d like to begin your day by relaxing in the hotel’s hammam pool and steam room hidden in a secret cavern below the hotel.
 If so then make sure to book in your complimentary private slot with reception.

 When you’re feeling rejuvenated and ready, make your way over to the Notre Dame to soak in some classic Parisian sites.
 From here, why not take a taxi down the Champs Elysee for a stroll around, before heading to L’Avenue; one of the favourite restaurants of celebrities like Jean Paul Gaultier and Beyonce.

 In the evening, we would suggest heading back to L’Hotel for some drinks in Le Bar before a delicious meal in Le Restaurant.
-This bar and restaurant has hosted the likes of Jim Morrison, Al Pacino, Mick Jagger, Quentin Taratino and Johnny Depp over the years, making it the best place in Paris to rub shoulders with the rich and famous.
+These stylish spots have hosted the likes of Jim Morrison, Al Pacino, Mick Jagger, Quentin Tarantino and Johnny Depp over the years, so scrub up and prepare to rub shoulders with the rich and famous.